Pometry/Raphtory/README.md

 Check out these links for more information:

 - [Detailed overview](https://raphtory.github.io/) on the research
-- [Introduction to temporal graphs](https://chorograph.com/demo) and see some of the exciting software built on top of Raphtory
 - Raphtory [article](https://www.turing.ac.uk/blog/just-add-time-dizzying-potential-dynamic-graphs) on the Alan Turing Institute site

 ## Community and Changelog